makeshp7/demo/README.md

 #somechanges

-possible is good fior up to date
+possible is good not to up to date